Server Data Recovery

 Enterprise-class hard drives, such as Hitachi Ultrastars and Seagate Constellations, are optimized specifically to run continuously and in sync with other hard drives.
 This is just what a server needs.
 You probably won’t see enterprise-class hard drives inside a consumer NAS device you can pick up at Best Buy, but for servers such as the Dell Poweredge, HP ProLiant, or Acer AT350F2, hard drive performance and longevity is paramount.

 Gillware provides server data recovery for HP, Dell, Synology or any other brand or model of server.
-We provide SQL database server, mail server, and application data recovery.
-Whether you need Windows or Linux server data recovery, we can help you get back on your feet.
-Our computer scientists can deal with any brand or model of server, including XenServer, Synology, and SnapServer.
+We provide SQL database server recovery, mail server recovery, and application data recovery.
+Whether you need Windows or Linux server data recovery, we can help you get your data back no matter the file system or operating system.
+Our data recovery services experts can deal with any brand or model of server, including XenServer, Synology, and SnapServer.
+We also can handle a data loss emergency; if you need emergency service to get your data back from your server systems, click here.

-At Gillware Data Recovery, our server technicians are extremely proficient at reconstructing and retrieving lost files from failed RAID arrays.
+At Gillware Data Recovery, our server recovery technicians are extremely proficient at reconstructing and retrieving lost files from failed RAID arrays.
 The server data recovery process generally follows the same steps as data recovery from a failed RAID array.
-Our technicians will take the hard drives that were in your crashed server, repair any drives that have failed, and use custom software to reconstruct the RAID array.
-From that point, our data recovery technicians make use of our powerful data recovery tools to recover and reunite you with your critical data.
+Our technicians will take the hard drives that were in your crashed server, repair any drives that have failed, and use custom data recovery software called “Hombre” to reconstruct the RAID array.
+From that point, our data recovery technicians make use of our powerful data recovery utilities, data recovery tools, and data recovery software reunite you with your recovered files.

 Server Data Recovery Evaluation